kornysietsma/polyglot-code-scanner/README.md

 # Language-Agnostic Toxicity Indicators

+Version 0.0.1 - early in-dev version

 ## Work-in-progress warning!

 This is a work in progress - it's still being fiddled with, major changes might come at any time.
 Or I might abandon it as my free time evaporates.
 You have been warned!

+### Major issues at the moment

+- There is no limit to git history scanning - this will scan the whole git history, which could be slow!
+- No progress indicators - you can add `-vv` to see logs, but there's no real indication of what it's doing on a slow git scan
+- You can't turn git scanning off, so if code isn't in git, the scanner will waste time looking for a git repo over and over and over

 ## Intro